 - Organizations located outside the State of Maine must demonstrate that they are working with a Maine-based group to develop and implement the proposed project.

-The Community Building Grant Program will accept more than one application from a single large organization (those with annual operating budgets equal to or greater than $2 million), if the applications are from distinct programs within the organization and if the proposed programs serve different counties.
+The Community Building Grant Program will accept more than one application from universities and health systems (those with annual operating budgets equal to or greater than $10 million), if the applications are from distinct programs within the organization and if the proposed projects serve different counties.
 For example, both the Community Center and the Education Department at Learning University may apply to the Community Building Grant Program because they are separate programs within the university.
 In addition, the Community Center’s proposed project serves Aroostook County, and the Education Department’s proposed project serves York County.

 Applicants should use the name of the organization that holds the EIN when applying, and begin their project descriptions with the name of the individual program or department that is seeking the funds.